peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>:

-1. Create an empty uniform PSRN.
+1. Create a positive-sign zero-integer-part uniform PSRN.
 2. Flip the input coin.
 If it returns 0, flip the coin again and return the result.
 3. Call the **SampleGeometricBag** algorithm with the PSRN.
 If it returns 0, flip the input coin and return the result.
 4. Flip the input coin.
 If it returns 0, return 0.